numericalnote/numericalnote.github.io/_posts/2024-06-11-multiple-pulley-problem.md

 acceleration is $-\dfrac{a_{2}}{2}$.
 Since the load will have the same acceleration, the acceleration of the load = $-\dfrac{a_{2}}{2}$.

-# How to Attack Pulley System Problems {#how-to-attack-pulley-system-problems .unnumbered}
+# How to Attack Pulley System Problems

 1. Write the net force equations for each of the masses.